The galaxy formation origin of the lensing is low problem: Other HOD assumptions

 In this section, we study whether two assumptions of some HOD implementations contribute to the \lil problem: satellite galaxies must reside in halos with a central galaxy, and central galaxies sit at the centre of their dark matter halos.

 Some \lil studies assume that satellite galaxies only populate halos hosting a central galaxy \citepalias[e.g.,][]{amon2022ConsistentLensingClustering}; nevertheless, a significant fraction of \bosstng satellites reside in halos with no central (see \S\ref{sec:hod_parametric}).
-To check the impact of this assumption on the \lil problem, we create a \bosstng-based mock in which we assign to satellites in halos with no central the coordinates of their host halos.
+To check the impact of this assumption on the \lil problem, we create a \bosstng-based mock in which we assign the coordinates of their host halos to satellites in halos with no central.
 In Fig.~\ref{fig:hod_miscentering}, the blue and black lines display the GGL signal for this sample and \bosstng galaxies, respectively.
 As we can see, assuming that satellites only populate halos hosting a central may overestimate the GGL of \bosstng galaxies up to $3.5\%$ on scales below $1\Mpch$.
 We find that this assumption does not modify GC, and thus it contributes to the \lil problem on small scales.

 Most HOD models assume that central galaxies sit at the bottom of the potential well of their host halos; nonetheless, some central galaxies are slightly displaced relative to the halo potential minimum \citep[e.g.,][]{yang2006WeakLensingGalaxies, johnston2007CrossCorrelationLensingDetermining, hilbert2010AbundancesMassesWeaklensing, saro2015ConstraintsRichnessmassRelation, zhang2019DarkEnergySurveyed}.
 For a broad estimate of the impact of miscentering on the \lil problem, we create a \bosstng-based mock in which we displace central galaxies from the centre of potential to the centre of mass of their host halos.
 We find that miscentering modifies GGL as much as $25\%$ on scales below $1\Mpch$, whereas it leaves GC unchanged.
 Consequently, HOD models not accounting for this effect will overestimate GGL on small scales, which exacerbates the \lil problem.